 Connection with Fans

-While social media is definitely more personal than TV, it’s still hard to connect with your fans, as they have to wade through a flood of content to see yours.
+While social media is definitely more personal than TV programming, it’s still hard to connect with your fans, as they have to wade through a flood of content to see yours.
 The decline of organic reach means that even your subscribers and followers won’t always see your latest posts.
 An app focuses their attention to your content so they don’t miss a thing.

 A change in perception like this can help you transfer your popularity from a social media